janaagaard75/desert-walk-solitaire/README.md

 The `Game` class has become too big.
 It might be possible to extract some of the code into a `Main` class and to move some of the code to `GridState`.

+It's okay to have observable values inside views.
+Too many things has been stored in Settings.

+The syntax for observable variables is heavy.

+Naming things is important as ever.
+A bug was created because `targetableCells` included in the cell being moved from to get the overlap calculations correct, but the name had not been updated.

+MobX now checks for side effects inside observables.

 ## Links

 <https://blog.cloudboost.io/3-reasons-why-i-stopped-using-react-setstate-ab73fc67a42e>